Sunday July 13, 2014 – Rally and March in Washington, D.C. to Stop Fracked Gas Exports: Cove Point and Beyond

 Minisink, NY is a beautiful community an hour and a half from NYC.
 Unfortunately it is directly in the path of the gas industry’s fracked gas infrastructure designs.
 They have sited a giant compressor station just a mile away from people’s homes.
 It isn’t fully running yet, but test emissions that the industry conducted already have caused horrible symptoms to many in the community.
 Ironically, many of the towns residents are responders who worked during 9/11 who have respiratory conditions and moved to Minisink for the healthy air and environment.
 The town is fighting with everything they’ve got to stop the compressor station but they need your help.
 Continued….

-Stop the LNG Liberty Port Ambrose Project
+The LNG Liberty Port Ambrose Project

 A deep water port to export liquefied natural gas (LNG), the “Liberty Port Ambrose” project, has been proposed for the waters offshore from Jones Beach.